AriaKoul/memory_game/README.md

-# Memory Matching Game
+# Memory Card Matching Game

-This repository contains the code I used to make a memory game.
-As of now, users can clone this repository to their own laptop and press on the file to run the code.
+This repository contains all the code I used to make a memory card matching game.
+Users can access the game